Lactarius indigo is a beautiful, blue mushroom you can eat.

 Long story short, the key to finding indigo milkcaps is timing.
 From my experience Lactarius species need a lot of rain to produce a decent fruiting, so after you've found a place where one or have been spotted, make sure to go there after a good rainfall, and you might get lucky.

-But, retaining the color by blanching or pickling does mean that you have to sacrifice the depth of flavor that comes from browning in a pan with heat though.
+But, retaining the color by blanching or pickling does mean that you have to sacrifice the depth of flavor that comes from browning in a pan with heat.
+Personally, I think the color and novelty is a lot of fun, so I typically try to keep the color blue as opposed to sauteing them.

-For more on that, check out my method for blanching them in pickling liquid to keep the color and then packing them in flavorful oil-here’s the recipe Lactarius Indigo preserved in “holy oil”.
+For some recipes and specific ideas, check out my method for blanching them in pickling liquid to keep the color and then packing them in flavorful oil-here's the recipe Lactarius Indigo preserved in "holy oil"-a riff on the classic Italian recipe for mushrooms sott olio.

 Recipes I've made for Indigo Milkcaps or where they can be substituted